 - 4 boneless, skinless chicken breast halves (about 1-1/4 lbs)

 - 1 small eggplant, peeled and cut into 1/4-inch thick slices

 - 4 to 5 plum tomatoes, chopped ()

 Preheat the oven to 400°F and line a baking sheet with parchment.

-To serve, plate the chicken and top with the tomato sauce.
+To serve, plate individual pieces of chicken and top with tomato sauce.